Hoppy Easter Lansing: 2026’s Ultimate Guide to Egg Hunts and Easter Events

 The Lansing Lugnuts know how to keep the fun going all season long.
 Their promotions page is brimming with events, themes, and deals.

-In addition to Kids Days and Thirsty Thursdays, there’s also “Dog Days of Summer,“ where you can bring your favorite canine companion to the ballpark every Wednesday in the summer.
+In addition to Kids Days and Thirsty Thursdays, there’s also sensory-friendly nights and “Dog Days of Summer,“ where you can bring your favorite canine companion to the ballpark every Wednesday in the summer.

 You can also attend a Lansing Lugnuts game on a night they offer fireworks, giveaways, or special theme nights like Wizarding Weekend, Bluey, or Star Wars Night.